Zaedus/dwm-patch-fetch/README.md

 ## Features

-- Listing the URLS of all of the diffs
+- Listing the urls of all of the diffs
 - Listing all of the patches

 ## Dependencies